masood1/cls-sample-templates/README.md

 # cls-sample-templates
-Sample templates to create MicroServices using Spring Boot Removed H2 and added mongoDb support
+1. Sample templates to create MicroServices using Spring Boot
+2. Removed H2 and added mongoDb support
-Added centralised configuration using spring cloud config server
+3. Added centralised configuration using spring cloud config server
+4. Added Service Discover Server and enabled clsMessageService to register it self to Service Discover using Eureka